 Claudia is a Classical Studies (concentrating in Classical Languages and Literature) and Ancient History major.
 Her primary areas of interest include Greek and Roman mythology and religion, Greek tragedy, gender in ancient literature and cultures, and ancient slavery.
 During the summers, Claudia has attended programs at the American Schools of Classical Studies in Rome and in Athens, and on campus, Claudia is a member of Seneca International, Discentes, and University Scholars.
 She has also interned in several departments of the Penn Museum, including a semester in the part-exhibit, part-conservation laboratory In the Artifact Lab: Conserving Egyptian Mummies.

 Wolf Humanities Center Undergraduate Fellow in the Humanities

 Classical Studies, Ancient History

-ἐλευθέρα εἶμεν καὶ ἀνέφαπτος: An Examination of Life after Slavery in the Manumission Inscriptions at Delphi
+ἐλευθέρα εἶμεν καὶ ἀνέφαπτος: Examining the Afterlife of Greek Slavery in the Manumission Inscriptions at Delphi